-We are offering shares of our common stock.
+We are offering 12,500,000 shares of our common stock.
 Prior to this offering, there has been no public market for our common stock.
-It is currently estimated that the initial public offering price per share will be between \$ and \$.
-We have applied to have our common stock listed on the Nasdaq Global Market under the symbol "HLTH."
+The initial public offering price per share is 16.00.
+Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "HLTH."

 We are an emerging growth company under the federal securities laws and, as such, have elected to comply with certain reduced public company reporting requirements for this prospectus and future filings.
-See "Prospectus Summary-Implications of Being an Emerging Growth Company."
+See "Prospectus Summary- Implications of Being an Emerging Growth Company."

 Investing in our common stock involves a high degree of risk.
-See the section titled "Risk Factors" beginning on page 24.
+See the section titled "Risk Factors" beginning on page 26.

-Per Share Total

-Initial public offering price \$ \$

-Underwriting discounts and commissions (1) \$ \$

-Proceeds, before expenses, to us \$ \$
+Per Share Total Initial public offering price \$16.00 \$200,000,000 Underwriting discounts and commissions (1) \$ 1.12 \$ 14,000,000 Proceeds, before expenses, to us \$14.88 \$186,000,000

-(1) See the section titled "Underwriting" for additional disclosure regarding the estimated underwriting discounts and commissions and estimated offering expenses.
+(1) See the section titled "Underwriting" for additional disclosure regarding the underwriting discounts and commissions and estimated offering expenses.

-We have granted the underwriters the right to purchase up to an additional shares of common stock from us at the public offering price less underwriting discounts and commissions.
+We have granted the underwriters the right to purchase up to an additional 1,875,000 shares of common stock from us at the public offering price less underwriting discounts and commissions.

-The underwriters expect to deliver the shares against payment in New York, New York on or about , 2021.
+The underwriters expect to deliver the shares against payment in New York, New York on or about September 28, 2021.